 The Straight-up News is written by the students of Everett Middle School with the help of 826 Valencia’s volunteers.
 The school is currently in its eleventh year of hosting learning about investigative journalism, feature writing, comics, and engaging interviews.
 Previous issues have featured interviews with ghost hunter Jim Fassbinder, Pixar animator Gabriel Slumberger, the Giants’ Jason Ellison and Jose Vizcaino, as well as Q & A’s with comedians Eddie Griffin and George Lopez.
 Written in Everett Middle School’s Writers’ Room as one of the cornerstone projects of our In-Schools Programming.

 The foundational project of the Writers’ Room at Mission High, which opened in the fall of 2014, Mission Magazine is written by a different group of students each year, and is dedicated to social justice issues and subjects the student authors are passionate about.
-On shelves now at the Pirate Supply Store.
-Read more about the satellite Writers’ Rooms that 826 staffs at two local Mission district schools.
+Read more about our satellite Writers’ Rooms.